 What is the IDEAL level of IAOMT certification of a top holistic dentist?

 A non-accredited member could also lack the knowledge of true biological dentistry as they haven’t undergone the full IAOMT program, nor have they proven their skills with an oral exam or, most importantly, the HANDS ON SKILL test of how to actually perform safe amalgam removal with the utmost stringency and safety.
-This is the reason we believe the IAOMT Accreditation is the most important and necessary display of biological dentistry proficiency and knowledge in addition the SMART certification.
-Oftentimes, Master and Fellow IAOMT members tend the skew older and may practice fewer hours.
-Due to the extra non-patient time, they may be more devoted to research and more academically inclined individuals can dedicate themselves to mostly research while they manage younger dental associates working for them and doing the day-to-day dentistry for patients.
-While generally, we think of an “older” clinician as a reflection of more experience and skill, it may also indicate the potential to be less progressive and not as quick to adopt new technologies and methods of treating patients.
+This is the reason we believe the IAOMT Accreditation is the most important and necessary display of biological dentistry proficiency and knowledge in addition to the S.M.A.R.T. certification.

-IAOMT accredited dentists like Dr. May are young enough to grasp information extremely quickly, be at the cutting edge of all dental technology, extrapolate which dental advances and new materials are in alignment with biological dentistry, and are in the heart of treating patients all day every day while studying the wisdom from the Fellows and Masters.
+IAOMT-accredited and IABDM Certified holistic dentists like Dr. May are young enough to grasp information extremely quickly, have the rigor to be able to apply protocols in everyday practice, and are at treating patients daily.
 This creates what we would consider the “elites” of practicing dental professionals in the niche biological dentistry world of holistic dentists.
-These are typically dentists in their mid 30’s to late 40’s who tend to be talented, studious, progressive, innovative and most importantly, have incredible hand skills for dental procedures, whether is root canal extractions or zirconia dental implants, cavitation dental surgery or safe amalgam removal.
+These are holistic dentists who tend to be talented, studious, progressive, innovative, and most importantly, have incredible hand skills for dental procedures, whether is root canal extractions, zirconia dental implants, cavitation dental surgery, or safe amalgam removal.